bohSonoSte/Smart-Room-Monitor/README.md

 <img src=Docs/ledDisplay.jpg width=30%>
 <br>

-If the temperature exceeds a predefined high or low thresholds (+40°C and 0°C), or if the onboard accelerometer detects significant motion (for example an earthquake), the system activates a visual alert and an audible alarm (buzzer).
+If the temperature exceeds a predefined high or low thresholds (+40°C and 15°C), or if the onboard accelerometer detects significant motion (for example an earthquake), the system activates a visual alert and an audible alarm (buzzer).
 In the event of an over‑temperature emergency, the LED will glow bright red.
-If the temperature falls below zero degrees celsius, the LED will be of a cool blue.
+If the temperature falls below 15 degrees celsius, the LED will be of a cool blue.
 If seismic activity is detected, the LED will switch to a yellow‑green color to indicate an earthquake alert.
 We need to press SELECT to acknowledge and silence the alarm.
 <br>
 <img src=Docs/errDisplay.jpg width=30%>
 <br>
 Each function is accessed via the tactile buttons on the BoosterPack MKII, ensuring intuitive navigation and reliable operation in a compact embedded system.

-<p align="right">(<a href="#readme">back to top</a>)</p>
+<p align="right">(<a href="#readme-erpc">back to top</a>)</p>

 <!-- PROJECT LAYOUT -->